Homestuck126/SPO-Verification-edit/README.md

 #### Verify

-If the ITM proof token uses the private chain, you can assign `null` to infuraProjectId
+If the ITM proof token uses the private chain, you can assign `null` to infuraProjectId.

 ##### Method 1 : Use the json file to verify